 The job of human resources is clear — to attract and retain the best possible talent their budgets can buy.
 But if you are finding employee retention more and more challenging, you aren’t alone.
 The U.S. Bureau of Labor Statistics reports that 18 to 35-year-olds spend an average of 1.6 years at a job.
 As this trend continues and Millennials and Gen-Z soon become half the workforce, human resources — as the gatekeepers of any organization — have to work harder than ever to foster employee loyalty.
 That’s Ok, there are certain moments in the employee lifecycle that HR directors can zero in on to create an employee retention strategy.
 Today we share with you small pivots your human resources department can make to build a company culture that fosters employee loyalty and happiness.

-Employee onboarding is key.
-(So is offboarding.)
+Employee Onboarding is Key (So is Offboarding)

 Let’s face it, much of onboarding can be tedious, involving a lot of forms, online training, and trying to get used to a new space, new technology, and new organizational politics.
 There’s no doubt these are important steps, but HR can also play a role in making it fun and memorable too.
-HR directors should make sure that someone is working to not only dot the I’s but to make the employee feels truly welcome.
+HR directors should make sure that someone is working to not only dot the I’s but to make the employee feel truly welcome.
 Another good thing an HR department can set up is an optional mentoring program that pairs new employees with longer-term ones — these relationships help build employee loyalty for both sides.

 While onboarding is the most important moment in your employee lifecycle, it’s essential to not forget the closing of it.
 Proper off-boarding is essential to maintaining a positive relationship with a former employee because they will tell others about their experience — candidates often reach out to previous employees on LinkedIn to get the scoop and ex-employees could be rating their experience publicly on Glassdoor.
 Your exits also almost certainly still have friends within your org — if you disregard their leaving colleagues, they’ll be the next ones out the door.

 Someone leaving is also a moment for learning.
 Someone from HR should have a confidential one-on-one with anyone leaving your company, particularly of her own volition.
-This chat should involve a lot of open-ended questions about the exiting colleague’s experience at the company.
+This chat should involve a lot of open-ended questions about the existing colleague’s experience at the company.
 Just don’t forget to say thank you for their service to your organization!

 One Gallup poll found that 89 percent of employers believe that workers leave their company for more money, while in reality, only 12 percent do.
 Offboarding is an amazing opportunity to try to close that knowledge gap and figure out why you’re losing top talent.
-(Hint: People are most likely leaving their bosses not their jobs.
+(Hint: People are most likely leaving their bosses, not their jobs.
 HR directors then need to determine with other C-levels if it’s a better idea to let one boss go to save a team with great potential to become future leaders at your org.)
 Unhappiness at work is highly contagious — and so is people quitting.
 The sooner you can get a whiff of it, the sooner you can do something to counteract a negative trend.

 HR Needs to Focus More on Retention than Recruitment

-Forbes writer Lars Schmidt says that “an over-emphasis on talent attraction without equal emphasis on development will create retention problems” and that in most companies this has created an employee retention crisis.
-Yes, if your organization has seen a lot of turnovers lately, your team is going to be putting a lot of effort towards recruiting a pool of candidates.
+Forbes writer Lars Schmidt says that “an overemphasis on talent attraction without equal emphasis on development will create retention problems'' and that in most companies this has created an employee retention crisis.
+Yes, if your organization has seen a lot of turnovers lately, your team is going to be putting a lot of effort into recruiting a pool of candidates.
 There’s an old sales idiom that says it’s ten times harder to gain a new client than to retain an old one — why wouldn’t it be the same for your employees?
 HR directors should look first at ways of stemming the tide out the door instead of drawing people in it.

 Do you want to retain your all-star employees?
 You first need to get to know them!
 Most companies offer feedback in an annual employee review.
 Some companies also offer an annual (sometimes anonymous) employee survey.
 These both are too little, too late.
 One of the most important roles of HR directors is to make sure that there are both formal and informal systems for employee feedback at all levels within a company.
 You can leverage business software to collect ongoing feedback and to get a pulse on employee sentiment, and you should be in charge of fostering a company culture where employees have a regular one-to-one with their bosses and even feel comfortable exchanging peer-to-peer feedback.
 Employee feedback is not only the best way to find out what is triggering staff turnover but in creating a sense of employee loyalty to stem it.